FAQ

 For Prospective Students Looking For Licensure in Oregon

-Secondly, our program is cheaper because APL is a small but elite group of instructors many of whom are also facilitators.
-This faculty composition allows us to keep our costs low because we have fewer people to pay to deliver the high quality education you receive in our course.
+Additionally, we aim to keep our program competitively priced by working with a small but elite group of instructors, many of whom are also facilitators.
+This faculty composition allows us to keep our costs lower because we have fewer people to pay to deliver the high quality education you receive in our course.

 Take a look at our testimonials to see what folks have had to say about our course or email us if you have some specific questions.